 \section{Introduction}

 Many efforts in structural biology aim to predict, or derive insights from, the structure of a macromolecule (such as a protein, RNA, or DNA), represented as a set of positions associated with atoms or groups of atoms in 3D Euclidean space.
-These problems can often be framed as functions mapping the input domain of structures to some property of interest---for example, predicting the quality of a structural model or determining whether two molecules will bind.
-Thanks to their importance and difficulty, such problems, which we broadly refer to as \textit{learning from structure}, have recently developed into an exciting and promising application area for deep learning \citep{gainza2020deciphering, graves2020review, ingraham2019generative, pereira2016boosting, townshend2019end, won2019assessment}.
+These problems can often be framed as functions mapping the input domain of structures to some property of interest---for example, predicting the quality of a structural model or determining whether two molecules will bind in a particular geometry.
+Thanks to their importance and difficulty, such problems, which we broadly refer to as \emph{learning from structure}, have recently developed into an exciting and promising application area for deep learning \citep{ graves2020review, ingraham2019generative, pereira2016boosting, townshend2019end, won2019assessment}.

-Successful applications of deep learning are often driven by techniques that leverage the problem structure of the domain---for example, convolutions in computer vision \citep{cohen2016inductive} and attention in natural language processing \cite{vaswani2017attention}.
+Successful applications of deep learning are often driven by techniques that leverage the problem structure of the domain---for example, convolutions in computer vision \citep{cohen2016inductive} and attention in natural language processing \citep{vaswani2017attention}.
 What are the relevant considerations in the domain of learning from structure?
-Using proteins as the most common example, the spatial \textit{arrangement} and \textit{orientation} of the amino acids govern the topology, dynamics and function of the molecule \citep{berg2002biochemistry}.
-These properties are in turn mediated by key pairwise and higher-order residue-residue \textit{interactions} \citep{del2006residue, hammes2006relating}.
-We refer to these as the \textit{geometric} and \textit{relational} aspects of the problem domain, respectively.
+Using proteins as the most common example, we have on the one hand the arrangement and orientation of the amino acid residues in space, which govern the dynamics and function of the molecule \citep{berg2002biochemistry}.
+On the other hand, proteins also possess relational structure in terms of their amino-acid sequence and the residue-residue interactions that mediate the aforementioned protein properties \citep{hammes2006relating}.
+We refer to these as the \emph{geometric} and \emph{relational} aspects of the problem domain, respectively.

-Current state-of-the-art methods for learning from structure are successful by leveraging one of these two aspects.
-Commonly, such methods either employ graph neural networks (GNNs), which are expressive in terms of relational reasoning \citep{battaglia2018relational} or convolutional neural networks (CNNs), which operate directly on spatial features.
-Here, we present a unifying architecture that bridges spatial and graph-based methods to leverage \textit{both} aspects of the problem domain.
+Recent state-of-the-art methods for learning from structure leverage one of these two aspects.
+Commonly, such methods employ either graph neural networks (GNNs), which are expressive in terms of relational reasoning \citep{battaglia2018relational}, or convolutional neural networks (CNNs), which operate directly on the geometry of the structure.
+Here, we present a unifying architecture that bridges these two families of methods to leverage \emph{both} aspects of the problem domain.